JoselleAstrid/game-notes/Pikmin-3-Deluxe/Any-percent_Normal.md

 ### Start

 - Withdraw winged first, then reds and rocks together.
 The Onion menu's weird without yellows.
+Draw 99 or 100 Pikmin total.
-Ideally draw 99; if you draw 100, then the blue sprout that appears later will put a random(?) other Pikmin back.
-But no big deal if you draw 100.
+  - If you draw 100, the sprout from the Blue Onion later will put a random(?) other Pikmin back.
+If a Winged Pikmin happens to get put back, that can make bookkeeping a bit more tricky.
+This won't happen if you draw 99 or fewer.
+However, if you scroll the number all the way to 100, just withdraw 100 - it's not worth taking the extra couple of seconds to scroll back to 99.
 - Walk past the sand gate and toss a red Pikmin at the eggs on the right.
 Not really important, but it'll be slightly useful later.
 - Walk forward, lock onto the Blue Onion and toss 3 Winged Pikmin at it.
   - Don't just toss at the vicinity or the Winged Pikmin will start drowning.
 So locking on makes this safer.
 If you choose not to lock on, watch that your throwing line is pink, not light blue, when throwing.